MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    >**Note**: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and select **Create storage**.

-1. In the Cloud Shell pane, run the following to identify an available DNS name you will need to provide in the next task (substitute the placeholder `<custom-label>` with any valid DNS domain name prefix which is likely to be globally unique and the placeholder `<Azure_region>` with the name of the Azure region into which you want to deploy the Azure VM that will host an Active Directory domain controller):
+1. In the Cloud Shell pane, run the following to identify an available DNS name you will need to provide in the next task (substitute the placeholder `<custom-name>` with any valid DNS domain name prefix which is likely to be globally unique and the placeholder `<Azure_region>` with the name of the Azure region into which you want to deploy the Azure VM that will host an Active Directory domain controller):

    ```powershell
    $location = '<Azure_region>'